-If you want to show off your PC getting an open-air PC case seems like the best idea.
-Further, open-air cases have the best possible airflow thus the best possible thermals.
-There’s the small issue of dust accruing all over the components but if you don’t mind that, or have found a way to solve it that doesn’t include daily dust wipes, getting an open-air PC case will give you the best thermals alongside providing the most attractive way to present your PC building prowess.
+If you want to show off your PC, getting an open-air PC case seems like the best idea.
+Further, open-air cases have, on average, much higher airflow than regular PC cases and thus the best possible thermals.
+There’s the small issue of dust accruing all over the components, but if you don’t mind that or have found a way to solve it that doesn’t include daily dust wipes, getting an open-air PC case will give you the best thermals alongside providing the most attractive way to present your PC building prowess.

 The Core series from Thermaltake contains some of the best open-air cases on the market.
 They look stunning, support a wide variety of cooling solutions, most can be wall-mounted, and every single case comes with a single or multiple glass panels.
 The best choice for most people is arguably the Core P3.

 The P3 is a mid-tower case that’s compact but still large enough to house a 420mm radiator on the left side.
 If you aren’t using an AIO, you can mount up to 3 120mm or 140mm case fans on the left side, creating a solid RGB light show.
 The Core P3 is also great for vertical GPU builds since its open-air design allows the GPU to breathe despite it being quite close to the glass side panel when mounted vertically.

 As for the drive bays, you have enough room for up to five 2.5” drives or four 3.5” drives.
 That’s lots of drive bays for a showoff PC case.
 The case is easy to work in but if you want perfect cable management (completely understandable given the open-air design), get ready to spend hours on making it right.